Learn how to grow mung bean sprouts in a jar. First, prepare the materials needed, like a sprouting jar that filters the water and the beans.

 Bean sprouts may taste bitter if exposed to bright sunlight during the sprouting process.
 Therefore, keeping them in the dark spot while sprouting is best.

 Use only dechlorinated water to wash the mung beans since the chlorine in chlorinated water will change the sprouts' flavor and texture.

 Though most fresh sprouts contain a slight bitterness and can even impart a mildly sweet taste, certain varieties are known to have more bitterness than other varieties.

-Fenugreek sprouts, specifically, are bitter and play an essential part in Indian cooking due to their aroma.
-However, some people tend to get overwhelmed with the aroma too.
+- Fenugreek sprouts are bitter and are essential in Indian cooking due to their aroma.
+However, some people tend to get overwhelmed by the aroma too.

-Fenugreek is a legume and not a bean and a stronger alternative to the bitter Mung bean sprout.
+- Fenugreek is a legume, not a bean, and a stronger alternative to the bitter Mung bean sprout.

 2 Simple Science

 Most plants, herbs, and vegetables have phytonutrients that help protect them from natural predators.
 They can contribute to bitterness.

 The most well-known illustration of this is Brussels sprouts, with their strong but bitter alkaloids.
 Although these compounds have healthy anti-carcinogenic qualities, they are toxic.